MySecureSaver II: Aviva's Short Term Endowment Plan 2020

 But fret not.

-Should I Buy Into Aviva’s MySecureSaver?
+Should I Buy Aviva’s MySecureSaver II?

-Meaning there are only limited slots available for consumers to purchase the product, or it has a relatively small window of opportunity for investors.
+Meaning there are only limited slots available for purchase, or it has a relatively small window of opportunity for investors.

 Especially when your advisor or agent is telling you that the endowment plan is the greatest invention since sliced bread.

 After all, nobody cares about your money more than you do.

 Except maybe your mom and dad.
-They love you.

 Have you called your folks to ask them how they are today?